The purpose of this blog post is to keep clients informed of my status during the Covid-19 crisis, should they need to know.

 This post will be linked from my Home page to keep visitors to the site informed.

 Any updates to my status or activities will be posted at the foot of this article, preceded with a date to ensure clarity.
+If you want to know the very latest news with regards my coronavirus plans, scroll to the very end of this post.

 In broad terms, I can tell you that my current status is ok.
 I am solvent (improved by forthcoming government assistance for the self-employed) and I am fit and well as I practice social distancing and keep journeys to a minimum.